sebr/bhyve-home-assistant/README.md

 This integration works with:

-- the [Orbit 21004 B-hyve Smart Hose Faucet Timer with Wi-Fi Hub](https://www.amazon.com/dp/B0758NR8DJ).
+- [Orbit 21004 B-hyve Smart Hose Faucet Timer with Wi-Fi Hub](https://www.amazon.com/dp/B0758NR8DJ).
 The Wifi hub is required to provide the faucet timer with internet connectivity.
 Bluetooth connectivity with the timer is not supported.
-- the [Orbit 57946 B-hyve Smart Indoor/Outdoor 6-Station WiFi Sprinkler System Controller](https://www.amazon.com/gp/product/B01D15HOIQ).
+- [Orbit 57946 B-hyve Smart Indoor/Outdoor 6-Station WiFi Sprinkler System Controller](https://www.amazon.com/gp/product/B01D15HOIQ).
 Compatibility has been reported by members of the community.
-- the [Orbit 57925 B-hyve Smart 8-Zone Indoor-Mount Sprinkler Controller](https://www.amazon.com/dp/B07DJ628XH).
+- [Orbit 57925 B-hyve Smart 8-Zone Indoor-Mount Sprinkler Controller](https://www.amazon.com/dp/B07DJ628XH).
+Compatibility has been reported by members of the community.
+- [Orbit 57995 B-Hyve XR](https://www.amazon.com/Orbit-57995-16-Zone-Sprinkler-Controller/dp/B08J2C3FL5).
 Compatibility has been reported by members of the community.

 ## Supported Entities